-What should you do?
+Did you correctly answer?
 Kindly tell Ms. Jones that you cannot touch used needles.
 Put gloves on.
 Go to the kitchen.
 Look closely at the container to make sure there are no needles sticking out.
 If the container is safe, take it to Ms. Jones so she can dispose of her needle herself.
 Report this request to your manager.